FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 module.exports = router;
 ```

 We start with standard code for a route just like `login.js`.
 And then we import `axios` and `querystring`.
-We then use `if` statement to check the state parameter; if it does not match, we `console.log()` an error message.
+We then use an `if` statement to check the state parameter; if it does not match, we log an error message.

-We will use `axios` to make post requests to `oauth2/token` endpoint; this is the complete URL that we will request:
+We use `axios` to make post requests to `oauth2/token` endpoint; this is the complete URL that we will request:

 ```javascript
 const url = `http://localhost:${process.env.FUSIONAUTH_PORT}/oauth2/token`;
 ```

-Another thing you will notice is the config variable.
-The `oauth2/token` endpoint can only access form-encoded data, which is why we are explicitly setting the content type in the headers.
+Another thing you will notice is the `config` variable.
+The `oauth2/token` endpoint requires form-encoded data, which is why we are explicitly setting the content type in the header:

 ```javascript
 //...